CoveAS/bring-fraktguiden-for-woocommerce/readme.txt

 Bring Fraktguiden provides shipping calculations based on shipping rates from bring.no All standard shipping methods from Bring are built-in.
 Volume calculations based on product dimensions and weight.
 **NB!
 You must have a [Mybring.com](https://www.mybring.com) account and API credentials to use this plugin.**

-**Versions prior to 1.6 are no longer supported by Bring.no.
-Please read our [support post](https://wordpress.org/support/topic/1-5-no-longer-working/)**

 == Installation ==